 subdivision(s) of Western Carolina University.

 a.
-The Chancellor, Provost, Vice Chancellors, General Counsel, and the Director of
+The Chancellor, Provost, Vice Chancellors, General Counsel, CIO, Chief of Staff

 The Data Stewards are responsible for ensuring the appropriate handling of the enterprise-level

 data produced and managed by their division/unit, including the classification of